manoj-chavan-13/manoj-chavan-13/README.md

 ## 👋 Welcome to My Profile!

-I’m **Manoj Chavan**, a passionate **Full Stack Developer** with a deep commitment to building impactful, user-friendly applications.
+I’m **Manoj Chavan**, a passionate **Full Stack Developer** committed to building impactful, user-friendly applications.
 Currently, I'm focused on **Android development** and bringing **Innomate** to life—a tech-education platform empowering student communities.
 Let’s dive into my world of code and creativity!

 ---